wheredidhugo/fullscreen-spotify-electron/README.md

 ## Step 4: config.json

-Once you have your api and secret key, go to the "config.json" file and edit it using a text editor like Visual Studio Code, Atom or even Notepad++.
+Once you have your api and secret key, go to the "config.json" file (in the "src" folder) and edit it using a text editor like Visual Studio Code, Atom or even Notepad++.

 Next to "apiKey", change "Replace with your own api key." with your own api key.